apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Texas Supreme Court rejects abortion ban challenge**
+**Robert De Niro’s Invite To NAB Event Rescinded After Speech Outside Trump Trial**

-You can read more about it [here](https://www.bbc.com/news/articles/c8881d31j44o).
+You can read more about it [here](http://deadline.com/2024/05/robert-de-niro-nab-invite-rescinded-awards-anti-trump-remarks-1235946205/).

 ## Requirements
 - Python 3.8